dininduviduneth/immuno-metaphors-detection-uu/README.md

 ]
 ```

-This can be re-used to generate additional tags (or manually annotate) using the following graphical tool --> [Spacy Online NER Annotator](https://tecoholic.github.io/ner-annotator/).
+This can be re-used to generate additional tags (or manually annotate) using e.g. a graphical tool such as [Spacy Online NER Annotator](https://tecoholic.github.io/ner-annotator/).

 ## 5. Creating train, test and validation datasets